-FAA warns of safety hazard from overheating engine housing on Boeing MAX jets during anti-icing
+FAA warns of safety hazard from overheating engine housing on Boeing Max jets during anti-icing

-U.S. regulators are warning airlines to limit the use of an anti-icing system on Boeing 737 MAX jets in dry air to avoid overheating engine-housing parts, which could cause them to break away from the plane.
+U.S. regulators are warning airlines to limit the use of an anti-icing system on Boeing 737 Max jets in dry air to avoid overheating engine-housing parts, which could cause them to break away from the plane.

 The Federal Aviation Administration says the risk to the flying public is serious enough that it will put the order into effect in just 15 days, and without allowing public comment first.